 Start with Handshake because it has a variety of vetted employers looking for university-level experience grads, especially Arizona grads.
 With information like education, graduation date, and any career interests you add to your profile, Handshake can search for jobs for you!
 It will also let you know if you meet the qualifications for the job.
 This makes it easier both for you and the employer to identify how closely you match and help you narrow down your options.
 Learn how to optimize your Handshake profile.

 Log in with your Arizona email address using the button below:

 Looking for a job in a specific industry or niche job market?
-We have some suggestions for you!
-View them.
+Visit our Career Clusters pages!.

 Handshake: Your Job & Internship Platform

 Networking can give your job search a strategic boost as you get to meet recruiters face-to-face who you’re not able to meet when applying online!

 - Career Fairs: SECD hosts two large career fairs every year as well other career-related events such as career mixers and niche career fairs.

 - Information sessions and other employer-hosted events are unique opportunities to network with employers interested in hiring Arizona students.